What is it?

 7. Live Chat

-HappyFox has a built-in live chat tool currently in beta, available for free for up to 10 agents.
+HappyFox has a built-in live chat tool starting at $14.99/month per agent (there’s a free 14 day trial) on top of the help desk monthly fee.
 You can view real-time information about the visitor, such as the most recent web page they were on, when chatting with them.
 You and your customers can also get emails of the chat transcripts.
 Canned responses are available for your agents to quickly resolve issues via live chat.
 Kayako help desk offers built-in live chat with the highest degree of functionality.

 As an alternative to built-in live chat, you can integrate HappyFox with Olark, SnapEngage, and p3chat.
 If you subscribe to one of these services, you can chat with customers from your website and turn chat conversations into tickets.
 Even chats that you missed while you were offline can be converted into tickets.
 Each live chat service charges a fee (around $10-15/agent/mo), so you should take this into account beyond the cost of your HappyFox plan.